LutzGrosshennig/amiga-xeno-dungeon-crawler/README.md

 # The controls

 You can use the cursor up and down to move forward/backward.
-Curor left and right will turn you 90°.
+Cursor left and right will turn you 90°.
 A click on the left mouse button will exit the tech demo.

 # Notes about the code

 Bear in mind that this code is 30 years old and did not age well.
-Back then there was no Internet search for or look up information (BBS where the closest thing to a internet) so you had to either a.) buy rather expensive books (most of them where not worth the money) or b.) reverse engineer existing code.
+Back then there was no Internet search you could use to look up information (BBS where the closest thing to a internet) so you had to either a.) buy rather expensive books (most of them where not worth the money) or b.) reverse engineer existing code.
-All I needed to know about the serial.device I learned by reverse engineering a terminal programm (I cant recall which one).
+All I needed to know about the serial.device I learned by reverse engineering a terminal program (I cant recall which one).
 Its basically my first attempt to do remote process communication.
 Its flimsy and lacks all what you need to do a reliable communication protocol but it does work if you follow the usage guidelines.
+At least I learned quiet a lot of remote communication which I later used in a medical application that is still in use.

 ## But why are your old assembly sources all in CAPS?

 30 years ago the only affortable and durable "backup" solution my younger self had access to, where paper hardcopies.
 9 pin dot matrix printers of that time where terrible printing lowercase letters!
 Having everything in uppercase was far more readable on printed listings.
+So in hindsight it was part of the backup strategy to write everything in CAPS.

 ## How to build